top of page

 Cultivation

-Extremely high humidity (80%+) and excellent, constant air circulation are critical to prevent rot and promote flowering.
-Water frequently with tepid, soft water (rainwater is required).
-Feed monthly with a highly dilute orchid fertiliser.
+High humidity (60-80%+) and excellent air circulation are mandatory to prevent fungal issues on its large leaves.
+Water frequently with tepid, soft water (rainwater is preferred).
+Feed monthly during the growing season with a balanced, dilute liquid orchid feed.

 Unique Features